Reading time: 3 minutes

 What government benefits are available with a Tasmanian Seniors Card?

-- Concession rate ($2.40 cash and $1.92 Greencard) on Metro buses.
-Greencard gives daily travel cap depending on boarding time.
+• Concession rates for urban Metro buses (Greencard gives daily travel cap depending on boarding time)

-- Concession fare (trial period) on Derwent River Ferry Service
+• Concession fare on Derwent River Ferry Service

-- Discounted entry and fees for Port Arthur Historic Site, Overland Track, Royal Tasmanian Botanic Gardens, Hastings Experience, Mole Creek Caves and Highfield Historic Site, Cascade Female Factory Historic Site and Three Capes Track
+• Discounted entry and fees for Port Arthur Historic Site, Overland Track, Hastings Experience, Mole Creek Caves, Highfield Historic Site and Cascade Female Factory Historic Site

-- Free Will and EPOA preparation if Public Trustee appointed executor
+• Free Will and EPOA preparation if Public Trustee appointed executor and EPOA

 What discounts can you get with a Tasmanian Seniors Card?

-If you’re travelling interstate, it’s well worth taking your TA Seniors Card, as most participating businesses will accept Seniors Cards issued by other states and territories.
+If you’re travelling interstate, it’s well worth taking your Tasmanian Seniors Card, as most participating businesses will accept Seniors Cards issued by other states and territories.

 Travelling overseas?
 Pack your Seniors Card